Embedding Tableau Views

 The easiest method for embedding a Tableau view (dashboard or visualization) is with the copy-paste embed code.
 Navigate to a view on Tableau Server and copy the Embed Code from the Share toolbar option.

 Once acquired, this code can be pasted into HTML.
 This method is useful for simple embedding, such as embedding into blogs or internal knowledge bases, but only very simple embedding scenarios should use the embed code.
-Most deployments should instead use the JavaScript API v2 or the Embedding API v3.
-It is not significantly more work to embed with the JavaScript API v2 or the Embedding API v3, and doing so will gain you flexibility and power in your embedded deployment.
+Most deployments should instead use the Embedding API v3.
+It is not significantly more work to embed with the Embedding API v3, and doing so will gain you flexibility and power in your embedded deployment.

 The Tableau Embedding API v3 provides the latest iteration of embedding capabilities for the front-end of your application.
 It features a modern approach to initializing embedded content using web components.
 The Embedding API v3 provides improved security and integration capabilities through Connected Apps or with an External Authorization Server (EAS), both based on the JWT standard.
-The Embedding API v3 will soon support all the functionality of the JavaScript API v2, while providing future enhancements for embedding.
 If you are starting a new project, we recommend using this API.

 <!--